Implementation details: From the original Transformer to GPT

 "GPT's decoder" vs. "Original Transformer decoder"

-• In the original paper, the decoder has three sublayers, SelfAttn, CrossAttn, FFN because it needs input from the encoder
+• In the original paper, the decoder has three sublayers: SelfAttn, CrossAttn, FFN, because it needs input from the encoder.

-• GPT-2 has no “CrossAttn”
+• GPT-2 has no CrossAttn.

 • e.g., "Hello world" => ["Hello", " world"].
-Notice there’s a space in front of “world.”
+Notice the leading space before “world.”

 • Both are learned